Last Updated on 10 October, 2020 by Editor

 It was through her experiences as a woman leader in the workplace that Sheryl wrote Lean In.
 It is also through the experience of losing her husband that Sheryl recognized the difficulties of being a single mother.
 In retrospect, Sheryl perceives that she could have addressed single women more in her book.

-If the circumstances were turned around and you admitted a mistake, how would you like to be treated?
+If circumstances were reversed, and you admitted a mistake, how would you want others to treat you?